mtbayley/kinetic-company-site-switcher/README.md

-# kinetic-company-plant-switcher
-A browser extension that will change the Epicor Kinetic company and plant and reload the page
+A browser extension that will change the Kinetic company and plant and reload the page